-Wetlands provide a variety of aesthetic and cultural values.
-Wetlands are important tourism destinations because of their aesthetic values and high biodiversity (Millenium Ecosystem Assessment 2005b).
-The many unique plants and animals, including a disproportionate number of endangered species, make wetlands valued places for viewing birds and other wildlife and plants.
-Wetlands are also popular for a number of recreational activities, including fishing and boating, although in GLAC these activities are largely restricted to estuaries and lakes or reservoirs.
-Wetlands provide opportunities for education and scientific research.
-Wetlands provide aesthetic values to people who appreciate natural features.
-This value is particularly important in urbanized settings such as much of GLAC, where wetlands provide views and open space that provide a relief from urban environments.
-Similarly, wetlands provide spiritual and inspirational services, where personal feelings and well-being can be supported (Millenium Ecosystem Assessment 2005b).
+Aquatic habitats provide a variety of aesthetic and cultural values.
+Aquatic habitats are important tourism destinations because of their aesthetic values and high biodiversity (Millenium Ecosystem Assessment, 2005b).
+The many unique plants and animals, including a disproportionate number of endangered species, make aquatic habitats valued places for viewing birds and other wildlife and plants.
+Aquatic habitats are also popular for a number of recreational activities, including fishing and boating, although in GLAC these activities are largely restricted to estuaries and lakes or reservoirs.
+Aquatic habitats provide opportunities for education and scientific research.
+Aquatic habitats provide aesthetic values to people who appreciate natural features.
+This value is particularly important in urbanized settings such as much of GLAC, where aquatic habitats provide views and open space that provide a relief from urban environments.
+Similarly, aquatic habitats provide spiritual and inspirational services, where personal feelings and well-being can be supported (Millenium Ecosystem Assessment, 2005b).

-Many of these same services are provided by non-wetland habitats.
+Many of these same services are provided by non-aquatic habitat habitats.
 Transitional and upland habitats provide many recreational activities, including hiking and biking.
 Transitional and upland habitats also provide important aesthetic values and spiritual and inspirational services.
-Many people value the "sense of place" associated with recognized features of their environment, including aspects of the ecosystem (Millenium Ecosystem Assessment 2005a).
+Many people value the "sense of place" associated with recognized features of their environment, including aspects of the ecosystem (Millenium Ecosystem Assessment, 2005a).